JHG777000/marshmallow/README.md

 Marshmallow is a work in progress programming language.

-The goal is to create a language comparable to C in terms of flexibility, and closeness to the underlying hardware.
-With a more friendly syntax and modern language features.
+The goal is to create a language comparable to C in terms of flexibility, and closeness to the underlying hardware, with a more friendly syntax and modern language features.

 Marshmallow aims to be an object-oriented language with support for lambdas, bounds-checking, multiple returns, and an advanced macro system that supports generics and metaprogramming.